kstenerud/concise-encoding/ce-structure.md

 A floating point number is composed of a whole part, fractional part, and possible exponent.
 There are two primary classes of floating point numbers in Concise Encoding: decimal and binary, which can be stored in various sizes, configurations, and notations.

 An implementation **MUST** preserve the signaling/quiet status of a NaN, and **MAY** discard the rest of the NaN payload information.
+Applications **SHOULD NOT** attach special meaning to NaN payloads (other than the quiet bit) because differences in implementation could potentially pose a security risk.

-An implementation **MAY** alter the type and storage size of a floating point value when encoding/decoding (including converting to integer in the case of whole numbers that are not negative 0) as long as the final numeric value remains the same (i.e. no rounding occurs).
+An implementation **MAY** alter the type and storage size of a floating point value when encoding/decoding (including converting to integer in the case of whole numbers) as long as the final numeric value remains the same (i.e. no rounding occurs).

 #### Decimal Floating Point